- What is OPPassessment’s accessibility policy?

 However, those with severe visual disabilities will find any on-screen system difficult or impossible to use.
 In these circumstances, consult the respondent, who has more experience than you of working with their disability.
 You may wish to consider paper-based administration or asking a helper to read out questions.

-If you encounter any accessibility issues whilst using OPPassessment, please contact our Customer Service department team, who will be able to help you further.
+If you encounter any accessibility issues whilst using OPPassessment, please contact our Customer Support team, who will be able to help you further.
 We welcome feedback, which is used to determine future changes to implement on the system.